Recent Posts

 Joy is already here

 This evening, I checked out of a hotel after attending a conference.
 The check-out counter was super-crowded and the hotel staff looked totally overwhelmed with the sudden rush.
 Despite their immaculate make up and perfectly draped saris, they looked harrowed and tense.
-With a frown
+With a frown on their forehead, they gazed so hard into their computer screens, the screens could crack.
+The stress in the air was palpable.
+Finally, I checked out and left.
+During the fifteen minutes’ drive to the airport, my doctor brain kept wondering about the impact of work-related stress in people’s lives.

 The More Things Change, The More They Remain The Same